roots/docs/trellis/install-wordpress-language-files.md

 At the time of writing there is no way yet for locking-in languages of core, plugins and themes (for all plugins and themes), so we are stuck with installing the latest language available.

-The best approach is using the official mechanisms, which would be the `wp language` subcommandwp` version!
+The best approach is using the official mechanisms, which would be the `wp language` subcommand.

 ### Setup deploy hooks